dynatrace-extensions/dt-extensions-yamlex/README.md

 │                                       that will be assembled from parts.     │ │                                       [default: (extension/extension.yaml or │
 │                                       src/extension/extension.yaml)]         │
-│ --dev              -d                 Add 'custom:' prefix and explicit      │ │                                       version when producing extension.yaml. │
+│ --dev              -d                 Add the 'custom:' prefix and embed     │ │                                       version into extension.yaml.           │
-│ --keep             -k                 Keep formatting and indentation when   │ │                                       adding non-yaml files into             │ │                                       extension.yaml.                        │
+│ --keep             -k                 Keep formatting and indentation when   │ │                                       embedding non-yaml files.              │ │                                       [default: True]                        │
-│                                       [default: True]                        │
 │ --version          -v      TEXT       Explicitly set the version in the      │ │                                       extension.yaml.                        │
+│ --sort-paths                          Sort paths alphabetically when         │ │                                       traversing source directory before     │
+│                                       join.                                  │
 │ --line-length              INTEGER    Maximum line length in the generated   │ │                                       extension.yaml.                        │
 │                                       [default: (not limited)]               │
-│ --sort-paths                          Sort paths alphabetically when         │ │                                       traversing source directory before     │
-│                                       join.                                  │
-│ --dry-run                             Verify the source directory before     │ │                                       assembling it.                         │
+│ --dry-run                             Test run without any files being       │ │                                       created.                               │
-│ --remove-comments                     Remove any YAML comments from the      │ │                                       assembled file.                        │
+│ --remove-comments                     Remove any YAML comments from the      │ │                                       created files.                         │
 │ --no-file-header   -H                 Do not add the 'generated by yamlex'   │ │                                       comment header at the top of the file. │ │ --force            -f                 Overwrite target files even if they    │